Do you struggle with writing friendly reminder emails?

 #8: Friendly reminder email for an event

-Schedules are busy, and calendar reminders are not always on, so people tend to easily forget about RSVPing to any non-recurring events.
+Schedules are busy, and calendar reminders are not always on, so people often forget to RSVP to any non-recurring events.

-A friendly reminder email for an event is a perfect way to remind your team or a group of an upcoming event a few days before the event takes place.
+A friendly reminder email for an event is a great way to remind your team or a group of an upcoming event a few days before it takes place.

-If you need inspiration on how to structure a friendly reminder email for an event, take a look at the example below.
+If you need inspiration for structuring a friendly reminder email for an event, take a look at the example below.

 Email subject: Reminder: Lecture on Assertive communication